hinderling/fabscope/README.md

 # fabscope
 ## Use your microscope for microfabrication!
-Microscope with DMD projector is used to cure 3D printing resing.
-Based on uManager so many hardware devices are compatible.
+Microscope with DMD projector is used to cure 3D printing resin.
+Based on uManager so [many hardware devices are compatible](https://micro-manager.org/Device_Support).
 Using the X/Y stage of the microscope, large structures can be printed while maintaining high spatial resolution.
-`fabscope_notebook.py` offers a simple-to-use notebook, with step-by-step instructions to set up and calibrate the hardware.
+`fabscope_notebook.py` offers step-by-step instructions to set up and calibrate the hardware, and a simple-to-use GUI in napari for checking the focus and aligning mutiple layers.

 ----
 ### Example of a microfluidic chip: